elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, if there is a single argument, and it is a string, then it is parsed automatically.
-The algorithm is the same as Date.parse (returns a timestamp) uses to parse date strings.
+  <div><strong>Interview Response:</strong> Yes, if there is a single argument, and it is a string, it is parsed automatically.
+The algorithm is the same as Date.parse (returns a timestamp) used to parse date strings.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />